lapinek/java-rcs-developer/README.developing-scripted-connectors.md

 > groovy.lang.MissingMethodException: No signature of method: org.identityconnectors.common.logging.Log.info() is applicable for argument types: (org.forgerock.openicf.connectors.groovy.OperationType) values: [TEST]
 > ```

-Use the Log class for debug messages to stay in the code.
+Use the `Log` class for the logs output that is to stay in the code.

-During the development phase, for temporary output, you could use the standard `println`:
+During the development phase, for a quick temporary output, you could use the standard `println`.
+This will allow to print out content of objects and strings without the additional information about date and time and log level, which might not bear a lot of value during script development:

 ```groovy
 println operation
 ```

-This will allow to print out content of objects and strings without the additional information that might add little value during script development:

 ```
 [rcs] TEST
 ```

+Also, you don't have to convert your object to a string explicitly before sending it to `println` because the latter will utilize `toString()` method available in all Java objects.

 ### <a id="developing-debugging-scripts-try-catch" name="developing-debugging-scripts-try-catch"></a>Debugging Scripts > Try and Catch